0

 Savvy or flexible flyers can encounter savings of 60% or more by adding a segment on Lufthansa or United and taking advantage of lower overall fares.

-Other examples include departing out of markets such as the Nordic Countries, which has significantly lower fares than markets such as the United Kingdom or Germany.
+Other examples include departing out of markets such as the Nordic Countries, which have significantly lower fares than markets such as the United Kingdom or Germany.

 Egypt, Sri Lanka and Burma (Myanmar) have had devaluations in the past which led to strong savings.